jaxtisapia/meteor-hello-world/README.md

 - Can update Post, only by owner
 - Can comment for each post
 - Can delete Comment as Post Owner or Comment Owner
+- Can delete Post, only by owner

 ### Todos

-- Ability delete Post, only by owner
 - Make a pagination for post list
 - Reactive comments
 - Style all pages with material design